samvera/hyrax/README.md

 1. Create a GenericWork for each GenericFile.
 The new GenericWork should have the same id as the old GenericFile so that URLs that users have saved will route them to the appropriate location.
 1. Create a FileSet for each GenericWork and add it to the `ordered_members` collection on the GenericWork.
 1. Move the binary from `GenericFile#content` to `FileSet#original_file`

+Here are more details on a proof of concept for his approach [https://github.com/projecthydra/sufia/wiki/Sufia-6-to-Sufia-7-Migration]

 # License